Skip Navigation

 Mastering case interviews

-What are case interviews
+What are case interviews?

-Case Interviews are most common in consulting firms.
-You will interact with an interviewer to analyse and solve case studies of business problem.
-This will often be a problem that they have experienced in the past, or even a problem they are working on at that moment.
-You may be asked to figure out market size or profitability, or recommend action plans to solve low profitability.
+This will often be a problem they have experienced or even a problem they are working on at that moment.
+You may be asked to figure out market size or profitability or recommend action plans to solve low profitability.

 They may last anywhere from 30-60 minutes.
-You may partake in one case interview, or a few.
-You may be on your own, or in a group interview.
+You may partake in one case interview or a few.
+You may be on your own or in a group interview.
 All of this will depend on the type of position you are applying for.

 How you will be evaluated

-After you have been given information about a case, you will be expected to ask logical questions that help you further understand the case.
-The information you receive will on purpose be generally ambiguous.
+The information you receive will, on purpose, be generally ambiguous.
 You will need to probe insightfully into relevant areas, gather information, and arrive at a solution or recommendation.

 Any recruiter or hiring manager conducting case interviews will try push you to your limits by presenting you with unconventional situations, forcing you to think on your feet.
 How you perform and present yourself under pressure will be analysed.

-They may last anywhere from 30-60 minutes.
-You may partake in one case interview, or a few.
-You may be on your own, or in a group interview.
+You may be on your own or in a group interview.
 All of this will depend on the type of position you are applying for.

 Get prepared

-You need to invest a lot of time into preparation for case interviews – they are not easy.
-You will need to practise market sizing and mental math.
 It is not uncommon for candidates to practise 40 hours a week for 6 weeks prior to interviewing.
 You know yourself better than anyone else, put in the time you know you need to be prepared.

-You never know what questions you will be asked during case interviews.
-But you can get prepared and hone your skills.
-Start by reading as many business-cases as possible.
-The more familiar you are with a variety of different case frameworks, the less risk of you being surprised with a question that stumps you.
+Start by reading as many business cases as possible.
+The more familiar you are with various case frameworks, the less risk of being surprised with a question that stumps you.

 Spend time on mock case interviews.
 Work with friends, coworkers, or even a professional coach if you are looking for truly realistic practise as well as feedback.
 Search the top consulting firms for guidance on how they structure their own case interviews.
-Try looking at Deloitte, McKinsey & Company, PriceWaterhouseCoopers, and Boston Consulting Group for examples.

 Putting your best foot forward